Skatteetaten/vagrant-hashistack-template/getting_started_modules.md

 ```
 You can go to [localhost:8200](http://localhost:8200/) to verify that your keys got uploaded.

-What we can do next, is to use the [template]() stanza inside our `.hcl` file, and use [consul-template syntax](https://github.com/hashicorp/consul-template#secret) to render a our keys into to separate environment variables.
+What we can do next, is to use the [template](https://www.nomadproject.io/docs/job-specification/template) stanza inside our `.hcl` file, and use [consul-template syntax](https://github.com/hashicorp/consul-template#secret) to render our keys into to separate environment variables.
 ```hcl-terraform
 template {
     destination = "local/secrets/.envs"